lanl/dsi/docs/examples_dev.rst

     :scale: 35%
     :align: center

     ER Diagram of same YAML data.
-However, there is now an additional foreign key from student__physics to student__math's primary key
+However, there is now an additional foreign key from 'math' to 'physics'

 Jupyter Notebook